 Are there any new characters?

-Right now, naturally we don't know too much, but we can speculate based on the second season finale, the trailers, and a few comments from the showrunners Lisa Joy and Jonathan Nolan.
+Right now, naturally we don't know too much, but we can speculate based on the third season finale.

 As we said above, Maeve and Caleb are now out in the world and ready to start (or continue) Dolores's revolution, though what exactly that involves is anyone's guess.